netwho/PacketReporter/README.md

 A quick and easy way to create comprehensive network statistics reports directly from Wireshark.
 Generate detailed traffic analysis with visualizations and export to PDF in seconds.

 > **⚠️ Important**: This plugin requires external tools for SVG and PDF handling.
-Please review the [Requirements](#🛠️PLATFORM_PREREQUISITES.md) section and check your platform's [installer documentation](installers/) before installation to ensure all dependencies are available.
+Please review the [Platform Prerequisites](PLATFORM_PREREQUISITES.md) documentation and check your platform's [installer documentation](installers/) before installation to ensure all dependencies are available.

 ## ✨ Features